 At Villas Bukit Malas, you’ll find a collection of four fully independent traditional Balinese villas on top of a hill with stunning ocean views and tropical surrounds.
-The villas are secluded and shaded by exotic gardens, with either 2, 3, or 4 bedrooms to accommodate your group or family.
+The four villas are secluded and shaded by exotic gardens, or can be combined to accommodate your group or family.
 Each villa is serviced daily and breakfast is included.
 Or, make use of your own fully equipped kitchen to prepare your own meals.
 Top tip: the seafood BBQ is a treat not to be missed, and is lovingly prepared by the in-house staff with fresh locally caught seafood.
 In-house massages can also be arranged…

-A three-star hotel situated at the north end of town, Mejore Hotel offers modern facilities and basic rooms and suites.
+A three-star hotel situated at the north end of town, Mejore Hotel offers modern facilities, as well as comfy rooms and suites.
 The hotel has an outdoor swimming pool and in-house restaurant serving up tasty traditional and international dishes.
 There’s even an adjoining spa where you can pamper away to your heart’s content.